harmony-one/h/progress/artem-kolodko.md

 2024-10-01 Tue: [added](https://github.com/harmony-one/h/blob/main/docs/panoptic-v1-test.md) panoptics USDC/WETH swap script to /docs; setting up new [Explorer client](https://github.com/protofire/bs-frontend) locally, researching the client architecture

 2024-09-30 Mon: updates styles in 1market client, [deployed](https://1market-demo.netlify.app/) an update.
 Tested pano [swap USDC](https://github.com/polymorpher/panoptic-v1-core/blob/main/swap-local-usdc.sh) script on Harmony mainnet with new env variables from Aaron, it worked!
 Sent steps how to use this script to our group chat with Stephen & Aaron.

 ---

+2024 Q3 Review

+Developed a [port](https://sy.country/) of Synthetix V2 and beginning work on [1Market](https://github.com/harmony-one/1market-demo/pull/1), a Polymarket analog.
+I successfully completed the porting of Synthetix v2 which included [deploy scripts](https://github.com/harmony-one/h/blob/main/docs/synthetix-v2-deployment.md), [contracts](https://github.com/harmony-one/synthetix/tree/develop/publish/deployed/harmony4) and a [new client](https://github.com/harmony-one/synthetix-js-monorepo).
+During the work I solved many difficulties at each stage of the complex 200 contract files on-chain and refactored the oracle feeds, some of which had to be rewritten due to unavailability of Chainlink used in the original system.
+At the moment, we have a sy.country client, deployed contracts on Harmony Mainnet, and a [1SY / 1USDC](https://info.swap.harmony.one/#/harmony/pools/0xbc4af4ee9164c469b9e90f7d9b5f7854556133d6) pair available to trade on [swap.country](https://swap.country/).

+I've also started work on [1Market](https://github.com/harmony-one/1market-demo/pull/1).
+After studying the original code sources available on github, I decided not to make a Polymarket fork, as some parts of the system are not available including client application, order book.
+Instead, for the initial version, I used the [Gnosis Conditional Tokens demo](https://docs.gnosis.io/conditionaltokens/docs/pmtutorial1) as a basis, contracts from which are also used in Polymarket.
+At the moment I'm [working](https://github.com/harmony-one/1market-demo/pull/1) on adapting the demo client to our network and creating a more attractive interface that can be used for initial demo as well as in the final product.

+---